Arabs: Science

-Al-Zahrawi, regarded by many as the greatest surgeon of the middle ages.
+Al-Battani was an astronomer, astrologer and mathematician of the Islamic Golden Age.
+His work is considered instrumental in the development of science and astronomy.
+One of Al-Battani's best-known achievements in astronomy was the determination of the solar year as being 365 days, 5 hours, 46 minutes and 24 seconds which is only 2 minutes and 22 seconds off.
+In mathematics, al-Battānī produced a number of trigonometrical relationships.
+Al-Zahrawi, regarded by many as the greatest surgeon of the Middle Ages.
 His surgical treatise "De chirurgia" is the first illustrated surgical guide ever written.
 It remained the primary source for surgical procedures and instruments in Europe for the next 500 years.
 The book helped lay the foundation to establish surgery as a scientific discipline independent from medicine, earning al-Zahrawi his name as one of the founders of this field.